 QR Codes do not need you to install any cost-intensive setup.
 All that you need is—an ID card with QR Code for each employee.
-And a smartphone app to scan the QR Code which will fetch the serial code and retrieve details from the database.
+And a smartphone app to scan the QR Code.
+That’s it.
+When scanned, it will fetch the serial code and retrieve details from the database.

 B. How to create an ID Card with a QR Code